The Marvelous Land Of Oz

 manner.

-a Thing," answered Tip, "with a Gump's head on it.
-And we have
+just a Thing," answered Tip, "with a Gump's head on it.

 202

-said the Thing.
-"As I am not a Gump, I cannot have a Gump's
+good!" said the Thing.
+"As I am not a Gump, I cannot have

 anything